xonq/tutorials/funannotate.md

 - Funannotate documentation: https://funannotate.readthedocs.io/en/latest/install.html.
 - Fully capitalized paths, like `INSTALLATION/PATH` need to be manually edited by the user.

-If you are accessing via OSC and have access to PAS1046, you should be able to run Funannotate out of the box.
+If you are using OSC and have access to PAS1046, you should be able to run Funannotate after acquiring a GeneMark use key.

 <br />